cubiest/bmesh-map/docs/README.md

   * Mesh Size to 128x128, and
   * Subdivision to 129x129 (_NOTE_: subdivision must always be 1 higher)
     * **this value is the resolution (power of 2 + 1)**
+  * Make sure the Object's Origin is at the bottom-left of your Mesh (then all vertices have positive positions on the x- and y-axis).
 * While in `Object Mode`, open the `Heightmap`-tools-tab,
   * click `Get Status`: shows you info on your Mesh: check your resolution and note down your min and max values (i.e. the lowest and highest vertex)
   * set a Filename: it will be saved in the same directory as your blend file